vseloved/cl-nlp/docs/index.md

 # cl-nlp

-cl-nlp is a Modern NLP toolkit built using Common Lisp.
+CL-NLP is a Modern NLP toolkit built using Common Lisp.

 CL-NLP aims to provide a comprehensive and extensible set of tools to solve natural language processing problems in Common Lisp.